 Take a course in logic at your University.
 We teach one by extension at VES.
 You can also purchase MP3 versions of my lectures from a logic course I taught by visiting http://NGIM.org [they’re not there as of Feb.
 2016 but they should be there soon].
 You can get a twelve minute sample of that course here.
 Also read our companion book Come Let us Reason: An Introduction to Logical Thinking.

-After getting a foundation in logic, start reading books by Joseph Owen, James Collins, and Etienne Gilson.
+After getting a foundation in logic, start reading books by Joseph Owens, James Collins, and Etienne Gilson.
 I thought I had I discovered Joseph Owen’s An Elementary Christian Metaphysics is a good place to start.
 Then read Etienne Gilson’s Being and Some Philosophers.

 The rest of what you need we teach at VES.edu, namely, metaphysics, the history of philosophy, and epistemology.
 VES.edu uses my two volumes on the history of philosophy in their courses.
 You can find the same books here:

 - A History of Western Philosophy, Vol. I: Ancient and Medieval

 - A History of Western Philosophy, Volume II: Modern and Postmodern: From Descartes to Derrida